Your Contract Relationship Manager is your primary point of contact.

 Safety

-Contractors have a responsibility to themselves, their family and fellow workers to ensure compliance with site safety and legislative requirements.
-All contractors involved in construction and maintenance are expected to familiarise themselves with the information provided below, and to adhere to Forensicare expectations at all times.
-Failure to do so could put any current and future work with Forensicare at risk.
-As an employee or contractor working here you must ensure:
+Service providers have a responsibility to themselves, their family and fellow workers to ensure compliance with any site safety and legislative requirements.
+All service providers involved in site services are expected to familiarise themselves with the information provided below, and to adhere to Forensicare expectations at all times.
+Failure to do so could put any current and future work with Forensicare at risk.As a service provider you must ensure:- you have been properly briefed on the work that you will be doing and have the correct equipment to do your work;

-• you have been fully trained on how to do your work in a safe manner and are fully across your company’s OHS manuals, policies and procedures
+- you have been fully trained on how to do your work in a safe manner and are fully across your company’s OHS manuals, policies and procedures;

-Respect by all for all – all the time.
-By ensuring you act in accordance with our policies, you will not only champion values of fairness, kindness, and respect, but you will also ensure representation of your and our organisation is in line with Forensicare’s values and policies.Gender based harassment, discrimination, bullying, vilification, or victimisation in our workplace is not tolerated and it is unlawful.
-There are significant consequences for anyone found breaching policies.
+By ensuring you act in accordance with our policies, you will not only champion values of fairness, kindness, and respect, but you will also ensure representation of your and our organisation is in line with Forensicare’s values and policies.Gender based harassment, discrimination, bullying, vilification, or victimisation in our workplace unlawful and is not tolerated.
+There are significant consequences for anyone found breaching policies.Appropriate Personal Appearance and Presentation

 Suggestive clothing or body coverings with concepts that could be offensive or triggering, jewellery or other items of apparel that might interfere with the safety of you or others is not permitted.
-Proper work attire requires the use of closed-toe shoes (no sandals or open-toed shoes) which are shoes with a closed heel and toe.
+Proper work attire requires the use of closed-toe shoes (no sandals or open-toed shoes) which are shoes with a closed heel and toe.Smoking

-Forensicare is a smoke-free environment.
-Smoking (including vaping and eCigarettes) is not permitted anywhere on Forensicare grounds including inside the hospital walls or anywhere on the hospital property.
-Smoking is only permitted outside the property boundaries.
+The Thomas Embling Hospital is a smoke-free environment.
+Smoking (including vaping and eCigarettes) is not permitted anywhere on the grounds including inside the secure perimeter or anywhere on the hospital property (inclusive of vehicle parking areas).
+Smoking is only permitted outside the property boundaries.Environmental

 Forensicare is required to be fully compliant with the following Acts and Regulations for all works that occur at Thomas Embling Hospital.
-The Acts ensure that we are respectful to, do not disturb and if the discovery of any items that are suspected of possibly being of Aboriginal Heritage or Heritage significance that works cease immediately and we notify the Council as soon as possible.
-There are significant individual penalties of which will be payable by you and/or your employer for non-compliance with the Acts.
-Should any items be discovered as a result of your works at Thomas Embling Hospital that fall within categories mentioned within the Acts, stop work immediately and notify our Facilities and Asset Management team.
+The Acts ensure that we are respectful to and do not disturb any items that are suspected of being of Aboriginal Heritage or of Heritage significance.
+Service providers are expected to abide by these Acts and Regulations.Service providers must immediately cease works and contact the Facilities and Asset Management team if an item is discovered.
+Forensicare will notify the Victorian as soon as possible.There are significant individual penalties for non-compliance with Acts and Regulation.
+Service providers will be responsible for any penalties.Infection Prevention and Control

 Vaccination